Working hours: Casual

 - Wear fluid resistant face masks, and to use other Personal Protective Equipment as required, in accordance with our Coronavirus Risk Assessments.

-- To join us, you need to have a genuine passion for helping older people
+- The role requires a genuine passion for helping older people.

-- Demonstrable high level empathy and effective communication skills
+- Demonstrable high levels of empathy and effective communication skills.

 - Proficient administrator with good IT Skills.